-Beneficiaries of life insurance policies often depend on prompt settlement of their claim to continue paying monthly household expenses.
-Since life insurance benefits might constitute a critical component of divorce settlements, retirement strategies, and estate plans, insurers that stonewall, lowball, and deny claims can cause enormous hardships for surviving beneficiaries.
+Since life insurance benefits might constitute a critical component of divorce settlements, retirement strategies, and estate plans, insurers that stonewall, lowball, and deny claims cause enormous hardships for surviving beneficiaries.
 Some beneficiaries who receive a denial letter feel that they have no real chance of overcoming an insurance carrier’s refusal to pay benefits under the policy.
-However, many beneficiaries do successfully challenge an insurance company’s denial of death benefits especially when assisted by an experienced life insurance claim lawyer.
+However, many beneficiaries do successfully challenge an insurance company’s denial of death benefits with the assistance of an experienced life insurance claim lawyer.

-One of the most common tactics used by a life insurance carrier to deny a claim involves exploiting misrepresentations in the policy application.
-If a claim is denied based on false or misleading information in the policy application, an insurance claims lawyer might use some of the following strategies to challenge a denial based on inaccurate or omitted information in the application depending on state law, policy language, and the surrounding circumstances.
+One of the most common tactics used by life insurance carriers to deny claims involves exploiting misrepresentations in the policy application.
+If a claim is denied based on false or omitted information in the policy application, an insurance claims lawyer might use some of the following strategies to challenge a denial based on inaccurate or omitted information in the application depending on state law, policy language, and the surrounding circumstances.

 Inadvertent Error Rather Than Intentional Misrepresentation

-Although a claim can legitimately be denied even if false information on an application resulted from an honest mistake, an unintentional error might provide a defense to allegations of fraud in the application process.
-Situations that might justify payment of a death benefit despite an innocent misrepresentation, depending on state law, include the following:
+Although a claim can legitimately be denied even if false information on an application resulted from an honest mistake, an unintentional error might provide a defense to a denial, depending on state law.

 Because state law will dictate the acceptable grounds for excusing an unintentional misrepresentation, beneficiaries should seek prompt legal advice if they are denied a death benefit based on the alleged failure of an insured to accurately complete the policy application.

 Misrepresented Facts Not Material